How do I get started with fiber?

 Can I watch TV?

 Yes.
-All streaming services work with HCC.
+All streaming services work over fiber, and there are no bandwidth caps.
 The faster speeds should improve them too as there will be less buffering, lag, and you can watch higher resolution without hitting a data cap (satellite and cell).

 HCC also sells a cable TV alternative if you don’t want to use a streaming service.
 This includes cable boxes that use Wi-Fi that replace your current satellite or cable boxes.
 Call HCC for channel lineups and more details.